1-Aminoindane

 1-Aminoindane (1-AI), also known as 1-aminoindan, 1-indanylamine, or 1-indanamine, is an aminoindane.
 It is a positional isomer of 2-aminoindane.
 A variety of notable derivatives of 1- and 2-aminoindane are known.
 The (R)-enantiomer of 1-aminoindan, (R)-1-aminoindan, is pharmacologically active and is an active metabolite of the antiparkinsonian agent rasagiline.

+1-Aminoindane was used in the synthesis of an agent that is called Pevonedistat.

 Pharmacology

 Through its (R)-enantiomer (R)-1-aminoindane, 1-aminoindane has pharmacological activity.
 It specifically shows neuroprotective and catecholamine-modulating actions.

 Chemistry

 1-Aminoindane is an aminoindane.
 It is a racemic mixture of (R)- and (S)-enantiomers.
 The (R)-enantiomer is (R)-1-aminoindan, which has pharmacological activity and is an active metabolite of the antiparkinsonian agent rasagiline.

 Derivatives

 A number of notable 1-aminoindane derivatives exist.
 These include the following: